 - It helps a lot if you take the time to view the whole SAS004 website to get a better understanding of what the class is about and how it is organized.

-Movie Log for Chinatown: (due next Wednesday at 5:10 pm)
+Movie Log Canvas Assignment for Chinatown is due next Wednesday at 5:10 pm.

-- No collaboration is allowed on this homework, so be sure to submit your own answers in your own words.
+- No copying collaboration is allowed on this assignment, so be sure to submit your own answers in your own words.

-If the streaming video player below does not work for you, then you can download the video to your computer and watch it thereafetr b yclicking on one of the links below.
+If the streaming video player below does not work for you, then you can download the video to your computer and watch it thereafter by clicking on one of the links below.
+Given the size of these files and depending on the speed of your internet connection, it could take a long time to download, so one good option is to download them over night if you are using a slower connection.
 If you can watch it streaming, then you do not have to download a video file at all.

 Related web links: